 - In The Jewel of Seven Stars, Queen Tera was born with seven fingers on one hand and seven toes on one foot; that's why the number had a mystical meaning for her.

-- In Hannibal, the eponymous villain has six fingers on his left hand, as a metaphor for "being a monster" (and also a great boon to his piano skills).
+- In Red Dragon and its sequels, Hannibal Lecter has six fingers on his left hand, as a metaphor for "being a monster" (and also a great boon to his piano skills).
 He uses this to his advantage when hiding an improvised handcuff key in his right hand, knowing the officer's attention will be on his unusual left hand.
 This detail was cut from the movies and TV shows.